Jai-Dhiman/decrescendo/docs/PRD.md

 ## Success Criteria

-### MusiCritic Success
+### Quality Metrics

-1. **Adoption:** 1,000+ monthly active users within 6 months
+1. **Accuracy:** Achieve >0.75 human correlation validated by independent study
 2. **Citation:** Referenced in 10+ music AI papers within 12 months
-3. **Accuracy:** Achieve >0.75 human correlation validated by independent study
-4. **Industry:** Adopted by at least 2 major music AI companies for internal evaluation
+3. **Industry:** Adopted by at least 2 major music AI companies for internal evaluation

-### Constitutional Audio Success
+### Safety Metrics

 1. **Effectiveness:** Reduce attack success rate to <2% on standard adversarial benchmark
+2. **Voice Protection:** >98% accuracy on voice clone detection
+3. **Protection:** 100+ artists registered in voice protection system

+### Overall Adoption

+1. **Users:** 1,000+ monthly active users within 6 months
-2. **Adoption:** Integrated by 3+ audio platforms within 12 months
+2. **Platforms:** Integrated by 3+ audio platforms within 12 months
 3. **Recognition:** Cited in regulatory guidance or industry standards documents
-4. **Protection:** 100+ artists registered in voice protection system

 ---

 ## Appendix: User Stories

-### MusiCritic User Stories
+### Quality Evaluation Use Cases

-**As a music AI researcher**, I want to evaluate my model's outputs on musicality dimensions so that I can demonstrate improvements over baselines in my paper.
+**As a music AI researcher**, I want to evaluate my model's outputs on multiple dimensions (prompt adherence, coherence, quality, originality) so that I can demonstrate improvements over baselines in my paper.

-**As a generative music company**, I want to A/B test different model versions so that I can ship the one that produces more musical outputs.
+**As a generative music company**, I want to A/B test different model versions with automated quality gates so that I can ship the one that produces higher-quality outputs.

-**As a music educator**, I want to provide automated feedback on student performances so that they can practice more effectively between lessons.
+**As an AI music startup**, I want to compare my model against Suno/Udio baselines on the AIME benchmark so that I can demonstrate competitive performance to investors.

-**As a benchmark maintainer**, I want standardized evaluation metrics so that the community can fairly compare different approaches.
+**As a benchmark maintainer**, I want AIME-compatible evaluation protocols so that the community can fairly compare different AI music generation approaches.

-### Constitutional Audio User Stories
+### Safety Evaluation Use Cases

-**As a platform trust & safety lead**, I want to detect copyrighted content before publication so that we avoid legal liability.
+**As a platform trust & safety lead**, I want to detect copyrighted content and voice cloning before publication so that we avoid legal liability.

 **As an artist**, I want to register my voice so that unauthorized clones can be detected and removed.

-**As a compliance officer**, I want to generate transparency reports so that we meet EU AI Act requirements.
+**As a compliance officer**, I want unified quality and safety reports so that we meet EU AI Act requirements efficiently.

-**As a red team researcher**, I want to test model robustness so that we can improve safety before deployment.
+**As a red team researcher**, I want to test model robustness against adversarial attacks so that we can improve safety before deployment.

 **As a content moderator**, I want flagged content with evidence so that I can make informed decisions efficiently.

+### Unified Use Cases

+**As a generative music company**, I want a single API call that tells me both "is this music good?" and "is this music safe?" so that I can streamline my evaluation pipeline.